 1. Galleries I Love

-I really like Galleria dell′Accademia.
-I love the power of a piece like David, its scale and beauty makes you humble and inspired for greatness at the same time.
+Galleria dell′Accademia.
+I love the power of a piece like David; its scale and beauty make you humble and inspired for greatness.
 I think that no matter where you look around the streets of Florence, there′s a sight to be seen.
-Just looking at the facades of churches like Santa Croce, Santa Maria del Fiore or Santa Maria Novella can take your breath away.
-Every corner in the centre of Florence transports you back into the Renaissance, and you find yourself walking the same streets that Dante, Leonardo, Brunelleschi, and Michelangelo created their masterpieces.
+Just looking at the facades of churches like Santa Croce, Santa Maria del Fiore, or Santa Maria Novella can take your breath away.
+Every corner in the centre of Florence transports you back into the Renaissance, and you find yourself walking the same streets where Dante, Leonardo, Brunelleschi, and Michelangelo created their masterpieces.
 Whenever I remember this, I am blown away.

-When I lived in Paris, my father was with me for the first month and to distract ourselves from the stress that comes with trying to settle down in a new city, and we visited what felt like every museum and gallery and restaurant – after a month we′d left no place unseen.
-After a year and a half, the wonder of discovering the city had faded, the mystery was gone, so when I moved to Florence, I vowed to do things it differently.
-Now, after five years, I have not been in all the galleries or the churches yet.
-I like the feeling of walking around a city that I don′t know completely, where there are still things to discover and see for the very first time.
+After many years, I have not been to all the galleries or churches yet.
+I like walking around a city I don′t know completely, where there are still things to discover and see for the first time.
 It adds to the city′s magic.
-Now I wait until I have friends or family visit and we choose a gallery to see for the first time together.
+Now, I wait until I have friends or family visit, and we choose a gallery to see for the first time together.

 2. For A Perfect Dinner